Lehigh ChBE Ph.D. & Master's Webinars - Recorded November 2021

 • International students: Official TOEFL or IELTS scores sent to Lehigh University by ETS (Educational Testing Service).
 If applicant received a degree in the United States within the past two years, these test scores can be waived.
 Both assessments are available for only two years from the date the test was taken.

 Ph.D.
-APPLICATION DEADLINE For prospective Ph.D. students seeking fall admission, full applications (including relevant test scores and letters of recommendation) should be submitted by no later than Jan.
+APPLICATION DEADLINE For prospective Ph.D. students seeking fall admission, full applications (including relevant test scores and letters of recommendation) should be submitted by no later than Dec.
 15. Early applications are encouraged.
+Late applications may be reviewed.

-MASTER’S PROGRAM APPLICATION DEADLINE For prospective Master’s students seeking fall admission, full applications are preferred by Jan.
-15. However, application review is carried out on a rolling basis, with decisions made year-round for matriculation in future academic semesters.
+MASTER’S PROGRAM APPLICATION DEADLINE For prospective Master’s students seeking fall admission, full application review is carried out on a rolling basis, with decisions made year-round for matriculation in future academic semesters.
 International students must account for the time required for visa interview and processing when applying for a given academic semester.

 GUIDELINES AND BENCHMARKS FOR COMPETITIVE Ph.D. and MASTER’S PROGRAM APPLICANTS